hehesjtu/FLIDE/README.md

 Authors:[He Jiang {Member, IEEE}], [Jiahe Jiang]

 **Abstract:** Single image detail enhancement algorithms based on residual learning often employ greedy search strategies, which renders the system prone to falling into local optima.
-To address this issue, this study proposes a single image detail enhancement algorithm inspired by Fick's laws of diffusion, named **FLIDE**.
+To address this issue, this study proposes a single image detail enhancement algorithm inspired by Fick Diffusion Law, named **FLIDE**.

 The algorithm models the image patch matching problem as a diffusion transport process of molecules within non-uniform concentration and potential energy fields: